‘Vicky and Her Mystery’ Review – A Fantastic, Family-Friendly Adventure Film

 Based on a true story, this film shows the beautiful friendship between a girl and her wolf.

-The French film is directed by Denis Imbert and stars Shana Keil, Vincent Elbaz, Eric Elmosnin, and Marie Gillian.
+The French film is directed by Denis Imbert and stars Shanna Keil, Vincent Elbaz (I Am Not an Easy Man), Eric Elmosnino, and Marie Gillain.
 The film lasts roughly 83 minutes and subtitles or dubbed voices are available as an option.

-Even the opening credits had me tearing up, probably not the best choice of film for me to review.
-Anything with animals and I cry.
+Even the opening credits had me tearing up; it was probably not the best choice of film for me to review.
+Anything with animals, and I cry.
 In total, my eyes welled up six times.
 This film is a lovely, sweet, simple story that shows compassion and love towards animals and nature.

 In the opening credits, and throughout the film, there is beautiful cinematography of the mountains and nature, which makes me want to go traveling and get some fresh mountain air.
 The landscape shots are beautiful, throughout the seasons and both night and day, the peaceful nature is a powerful contrast between the danger of the wolves and humans.